Diatribe de Progidiosis Crucibus

 Diatribe de progidiosis crucibus is a 1661 work by the Jesuit scholar Athanasius Kircher.
 It was printed in Rome by Blasius Deversin and dedicated to Archduke Leopold Wilhelm of Austria.
 A second edition of the work was published in Rome in 1666 and a German translation appeared in Gaspar Schott's Joco-seriorum naturae et artis (Würzburg, 1666).

 Diatribe is Kircher's most succinct and explicit statement in favour of seeking rational causes for phenomena through an understanding of natural laws, derived from observation, rather than seeking miraculous explanations.
 This continued the theme he had taken up in Scrutinium Physico-Medicum (1658) and pursued in greater detail in Mundus Subterraneus (1665).

+During an 1660 eruption of Vesuvius, small cross-shaped objects fell from the sky.
+They were seen as a message from the patron saint Saint Gennaro by the superstitious population of Naples.
+Kircher visited the volcano to investigate the phenomenon, and concluded that fine ash and moisture had settled on cloth, taking a cruciform shape defined by the weave itself.
+Kircher noted that the crosses had been seen on linen cloth but not on garments of wool, and that they had appeared only under certain specific conditions of temperature and moisture, causing "guttulae nitrosae" (nitrous drops) to form on the surface.
+The book covers his conclusions.